=

 Cognitive Distortions: Unhelpful Thinking Habits - Psychology Tools 18 Mar 2019 · A good example of a cognitive distortion is what Beck originally called ‘selective abstraction’ but which is often now referred to as a ‘mental filter’.
 It describes our tendency to focus on one detail, often taken out of context, and ignore other more important parts of …

-Selective abstraction - Wikipedia In clinical psychology, selective abstraction is a type of cognitive bias or cognitive distortion in which a detail is taken out of context and believed whilst everything else in the context is ignored.
-[1] It commonly appears in Aaron T. Beck's work in cognitive therapy.
+Selective Abstraction – 13 Facts You Should Know (2025) In clinical psychology, selective abstraction is a type of cognitive bias or distorted cognitive processing in which only the negative aspects of an event are taken out of context and believed whilst everything else within context is ignored.

 Selective Abstraction: What It Is And How This Cognitive Bias … Selective abstraction, also called filtering, is a cognitive distortion, which occurs when the negative aspects are considered more relevant over the positive ones.
 Even though a situation has both good and bad things, we prefer to see the bad things and, furthermore, they are magnified.